Haaretz/dfp/README.md

 ### UT

 UT are supported.
-Just add a `__tests__` folder inside your source directory, and simply create `.js` file inside that folder.
+Just add a `__tests__` folder inside your source directory, and simply create `spec.ut.js` file inside that folder.
 It will be picked up by Karma.

 ## Browser tests

 To run your unit tests in the browser, do `npm run browser`, and open `port 8080`.
+Hot module replacement (WDS) are supported.

 ## Coveralls